 How long before I receive my bridging loan?

-Having your bridging loan approved can take between 72 hours and up to a couple of weeks, the period of time that it takes will depend on a number of different factors.
-The lender will need to verify all the details with the broker to ensure that you will be receiving the funding soon.
+You will have your bridging loan approved within a maximum of two weeks but the time frame will depend on a number of different factors.
+The lender will need to verify all the details with the broker or client to ensure that all the information and supporting documents are available.

-Documents needed to apply for a bridging finance loan
+Documents needed to apply for a bridging loan

 - A copy of your valid South African ID